 Articles

-NZ, Oz and Boks must welcome Argentinians Posted over 11 years ago
+NZ, Oz and Boks must welcome Argentinians Posted about 12 years ago

 It is hard to know where to look first with all the internationals being played this weekend, but I suspect that Ireland have the best chance of turning over one of the major southern hemisphere nations.
 South Africa are in transition, developing a team towards the next World Cup, and that makes them vulnerable.